RuslanRWX/maillog_events/README.md

 ## Introduction

 *Maillog_events* is designed to reveal email addresses by patterns and send to SQS (Amazon Simple Queue Service).
-If your mail server bulk emailing, you will be faced with issues like *"550 Message was not accepted -- invalid mailbox"*,  *"451  user over quota"* etc. It is not proper to send mail with an invalid mailbox, for example.
-You can get to a blacklist about that.
-You should deleted or disabled the email addresses with errors in your database.
+If your mail server sends email in bulk, you will fase issues like *"550 Message was not accepted -- invalid mailbox","451 user over quota"* etc. It is not proper to send mail with an invalid mailbox, for example.
+You can get blacklisted for that.
+You should delete or disable the email addresses with errors in your database.